rabdullahshahid/Resturant-Website/README.md

-## Burger Palace
+## Restaurant Menu

-Welcome to the Burger Palace project!
+Welcome to the Restaurant Menu display website project!
 This project is a web application built using React to showcase the menu items of a burger restaurant.
 The project includes sections for burgers, add-ons, and sauces, with a glassmorphism design for the item cards.

 ### Project Structure